Hydralerne/deepseek-api/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Future Development
+This package currently retrieves raw JSON responses directly from the DeepSeek API.
+We are actively working on enhancing the library to parse this data and provide a user-friendly interface that mimics a real chat experience.
+Stay tuned for updates!

 ## Contributions

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/hydralerne/deepseek-api/issues).